vmware-archive/vsphere-storage-for-docker/ui/docs/ui-docs.md

 ![ESX UI Plugin Screenshot](images/navigator.png "ESX UI Plugin Screenshot")

+## System Requirements

+### ESX 6.5

+The ESX UI Plugin requires that a set of ESXUI features be in place.
+Support for UI plugins is of course a critical one, and "autoloading" of those plugins into the ESX UI is a related feature that's also important (refer to an ESXUI expert on what this means).

+Support for plugins began in ESX 6.5.
+There have been discussion on how to get previous versions to support plugins (w/ autoloading), but no progress as of early Dec 2016.

+### VMODL and VSAN extensions must be installed and enabled on the ESX host

+The ESX UI Plugin talks via SOAP over HTTP to a /vsan endpoint on the host server.
+The necessary vsan features (e.g. the _vsanmgmtd_ service) and the VMODL extensions specific to vSphere Docker Volume Service must be in place on the ESX host.

+As of early Dec 2016 these pieces were not yet part of the GA version of vSphere Docker Volume Service, but were expected to be added soon.
+Once added a VIB built using _make_ would automatically include these features.

 ## Installation

 The ESX UI Plugin is meant to be installed as part of the [vSphere Docker Volume Service ESX installation](https://github.com/vmware/docker-volume-vsphere#on-esx).